Blushing Groom: Racing record

 As a three-year-old, Blushing Groom extended his win streak to seven, winning the 1977 Prix de Fontainebleau and the GI Poule d'Essai des Poulains.
-Sent to England to compete in The Derby, he faced a 1½ mile challenge, a distance fifty percent longer than he had ever run before.
+Sent to England to compete in The Derby, he faced a 1½ mile challenge, a distance fifty per cent longer than he had ever run before.
 He finished third to winner The Minstrel, a son of Northern Dancer.
-In his final race, Blushing Groom finished second in France's GI Prix Jacques Le Marois.
+In his final race, Blushing Groom finished second in France's Prix Jacques Le Marois.